AFTER someone learns WHAT to do, there are only a few real reasons why someone doesn’t move forward. Welcome to my sales coach…

 We were both there, just as attendees.

-And now you’re having your event, and I’m coming to speak at your event!
+And now you have your event, and I’m coming to speak at your event!

 You learn from me, I learn from you.